 Purines are compounds that occur naturally in some foods.
-As the body breaks down purines, it produces uric acid.
-The process of metabolizing purine-rich foods causes the production of too much uric acid, which may lead to gout.
+As the body breaks them down, it produces uric acid.
+The process of metabolizing purine-rich foods causes the production of excess uric acid, which may lead to gout.

 Foods with high purine content include: